-Appeals of decisions of the planning board or the administrative officer on matters of review and approval of land developments and subdivision projects except as provided in RIGL 45-23-67 shall be made to the planning board of appeals, which shall be the Zoning Board of Review in accordance with the provisions of

-G.L.
-1956, § RIGL 45-23-6745-23-1 et seq., and as provided in Charter § 9.03.
+Appeals of decisions of the planning board or the administrative officer on matters of review and approval of land developments and subdivision projects except as provided in RIGL 45-23-67(a) shall be made to the planning-board of appeals, which shall be the Zoning Board of Review in accordance with the provisions of G.L.
+1956, § RIGL 45-24-63(a)45-23-1 et seq., and as provided in Charter § 9.03.
 Appeals of decisions of the Planning Board shall be made to the Providence/Bristol County Superior Court pursuant to RIGL 45-23-71.